 Council purchased property in Ruatangata because it came onto the market after Council had reduced its shortlist to three preferred sites.
 2022

-Council is continuing to engage with mana whenua, partners and stakeholders, and is undertaking a consultation in accordance with the special consultative procedure to seek public feedback on three sites, with a view to selecting one proposed site for further investigation.
+Council is continuing to engage with mana whenua, partners and stakeholders, and is undertaking a consultation in accordance with the special consultative procedure to seek public feedback on four options.
+Council will then decide which site to investigate further, or whether to continue using the Onerahi site.